canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 ## Connect to Dapp

-To interact with metaversejs in your webapp, you need to reference metaversejs in your HTML.
+To interact with `metaversejs` in your webapp, you need to reference `metaversejs` in your HTML.
 ```
 <script type="text/javascript" src="/dist/metaverse.min.js"></script>
 ```

-Also reference your tut1.js file.
+Also reference your `tut1.js` file.
 ```
 <script type="text/javascript" src="tut1.js"></script>
 ```

 Next serve the webpage with
 ```
 python -m SimpleHTTPServer 3333
 ```

-or however you prefer
+or however you prefer.

 Verify that you have connected metaverse to the webapp by opening the browser console and typing "Metaverse".
-You should see the Metaverse object come up and look something like
+You should see the Metaverse object come up.

-_TODO: Expand upon once metaversjs referencing is completed_ Now connect elements to the js functions and youre done!
+Now connect elements to the js functions and you're done!

-## Whats next?
+## What's next?
 Continue with the next tutorial and learn how to [issue and transfer Metaverse Smart Token (MST)](../2-Avatars-and-MSTs)